A second order active bandpass filter by cascading two staggered tuned first order bandpass filters is shown, built and tested.

 After obtaining the results from the Matlab, the schematic was implemented in the PSpice.

 The output of the simulation of this filter could be seen in the following plot.
-It could be noticed that this is a bandwidth filter, which starts from 7.040 and reaches 7.9323 KHz.
+It could be noticed that this is a bandwidth filter, which starts at 7.040 and reaches 7.9323 KHz.

 Bode diagram of the filter